 A: Containers greatly simplify deploying applications.
 And they make sure machines are fully-utilized.
 All of this lowers the cost of cloud subscriptions, further abstracts the data center, and simplifies operations and architecture.

-To learn more about Kubernetes we will install MiniKube on one machine/node and play around with it in the next Part.
+To learn more about Kubernetes you can install MiniKube on one machine/node and play around with it.

 Meanwhile you can comment below what you think about this article also check the rest of my site/blog here.